A reliable ecommerce website builder makes it easy to set up an online store, process…

-Also note that if you remove a product or collection of a block from a section, that collection of the product will still be saved in your Shopify admin.
+Also, note that if you remove a product or collection of a block from a section, that product collection will still be saved in your Shopify admin.

-For example, if you delete the image of a product from your section, such an image can still be re-added.
+For example, if you delete a product image from your section, such an image can still be re-added.

 How to remove content from your dynamic section